Opinion | The GOP’s gibberish about ‘cancel culture’ never looked so dumb

 When perpetrators of unacceptable conduct invoke “cancel culture” as their defense, they reveal not only their disgraceful character, but also the people they are trying to impress.
 They are appealing to the right-wing culture warriors in the United States who want to be free to insult, demean and bully others.
 This includes Republicans currying favor with the MAGA crowd who want to avoid criticism or the consequences of supporting an attempted coup, suppressing voting or spewing antisemitic conspiracy theories.

-Hurling “cancel culture” is an attempt to force others from making moral judgments and holding people responsible for their bad conduct.
+Hurling “cancel culture” is an attempt to prevent others from making moral judgments and holding people responsible for their bad conduct.
 It is risible for politicians to demand they escape the public’s judgment in a democratic system premised on voters’ ability to hold their leaders accountable.
 (It’s one major reason the GOP is bent on making it harder to vote.)

-In its report on accountability for the Jan.
+In its report on the Jan.
 6, 2021, insurrection and other transgressions, the nonpartisan organization Protect Democracy wrote: “Absent accountability, false narratives perpetuated by political leaders harden, warping the public’s understanding of recent history.
 Wrongdoers, newly emboldened, recruit and mobilize others to adopt similar tactics.”
 In sum, “The absence of accountability is not neutrality, but affirmance: an invitation to wrongdoers to escalate wrongdoing and for others to follow suit.”
 Put differently, democratic societies demand accountability as a way of enforcing their values.

 So whether it comes from a foreign dictator, a predator in high political office, a defeated former president spreading lies about an election or a senator who voted to acquit that president for instigating an insurrection and extorting Ukrainian President Volodymyr Zelensky, the cry of “cancel culture” should set off alarm bells.
 Chances are, it’s a desperate attempt to escape the consequences of dreadful behavior.